Management Consultancy - Beyond the Obvious

 • Look at senior consultants' profiles on LinkedIn and talk to alumni to see where people have worked before and map your own career path, e.g. Financial Analyst at P&G and now Senior Consultant at BCG, Nokia trainee and now Consultant at McKinsey.

 Energy consultancy is a significantly growing area and a number of firms do not require specific degree disciplines or experience for their graduate programmes.
 Read the Energy careers sector page and consider your interests in the global energy transition and renewables sector.
 Learn more about example energy consulting graduate schemes such as those offered by Aurora Energy Research and EON.
+The latter has its own in-house consulting team, ECON, of around 115 consultants, involved in E.ON’s key projects and strategy challenges.

 Many advertising agencies and brand consultancies look for creative, strategic thinkers (job titles include ‘Account Planner’, ‘Account Manager’ or ‘Strategic Planner’), and a number of ad agencies have their graduate schemes e.g. Ogilvy, Karmarama (part of Accenture), Wunderman Thompson Catalyst Academy (18 month rotation in UK, German and the Netherlands).
 Read the Advertising careers sector page for more information about jobs and experience needed for a career in advertising.